-The chart shown below illustrates the results of IBM analysis comparing the failure rates of parity, ECC and Chipkill-equipped servers.
-In summary, the following failure rates were identified:
+The chart shown below illustrates the results of IBM analysis comparing server outages due to memory failures of parity, ECC and Chipkill-equipped servers.
+In summary, the following outage rates were identified:

-- The 32MB parity memory-equipped server received 7 failures per 100 servers over 3 years. - The 1GB ECC memory-equipped server received 9 failures per 100 servers over 3 years. - The 4GB Chipkill-equipped server received 6 failures per 10,000 Servers over 3 years!
+- The 32MB parity memory-equipped server received 7 outages per 100 servers over 3 years. - The 1GB ECC memory-equipped server received 9 outages per 100 servers over 3 years. - The 4GB Chipkill-equipped server received 6 outages per 10,000 servers over 3 years!

-Failure rates for 1GB ECC memory are actually higher than failure rates for 32MB parity memory!
+Server outages due to memory failures for servers with 1GB ECC memory are actually higher than those for servers with 32MB parity memory!
 The reason is that the number of 64Mbit DRAM modules required to supply 1GB of memory has increased to the point that there is a greater potential for a memory chip failure than there is for a single-bit parity error when using 32MB of parity memory.
-IBM Chipkill Memory technology reduces the failure rate of IBM Netfinity servers to an incredibly low 6 failures in 10,000 systems for a 3-year lifetime!
+IBM Chipkill Memory technology reduces IBM Netfinity server outages due to memory failures to an incredibly low 6 outages in 10,000 systems for a 3-year lifetime!